apache/spark/CONTRIBUTING.md

 It is **STRONGLY** encouraged to also install and use [Pre commit hooks](#pre-commit-hooks) for your local development environment.
 Pre-commit hooks can speed up your development cycle a lot.

 Advantage of local installation is that you have packages installed locally.
-Youu do not have to enter Docker/container environment and you can easily debug the code locally.
+You do not have to enter Docker/container environment and you can easily debug the code locally.
 You can also have access to python virtualenv that contains the necessary requirements and use it in your local IDE - this aids autocompletion, and run tests directly from within the IDE.